MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Finished with Laplace noise and delta-epsilon definition.
 Working on PATE analysis and differential privacy for deep learning.

+## Day 21

+I get now what PATE is used for, it was a blank in the course for me.
+I needed to see again the videos and make again the project and play around but finally is done.

 ## Todo list

 - [ ] Finish lesson notes and proyects